Rule of Saint Albert: Official text

-The Rule of life given to the Carmelites by Saint Albert Avogadro between the years 1206 – 1214 was finally approved as the true and proper Rule of Carmel by Pope Innocent IV in 1247.
-All Carmelites must follow this official version today.
+Another version of the rule was approved by Pope Innocent IV in 1247.

 Aspects

 The Rule states that it is fundamental for a Carmelite to "live a life in allegiance to Jesus Christ – how, pure in heart and stout in conscience, must be unswerving in the service of the Master" (no. 2).
 To live a life of allegiance to Jesus Christ, the Carmelites bind themselves especially to: